 - Maintenance: Are you seeking maintenance from your spouse or will you be required to pay maintenance?

 - Retirement accounts: Are you seeking a percentage of your spouse's retirement account or will you be required to pay a percentage of your retirement account to your spouse?

 There may or may not be clear answers to the preliminary issues mentioned above, in your case.
 If some or all of the preliminary issues mentioned above apply to you, you should consult an Aurora divorce lawyer who can explain what your options are and can help guide you through this complex legal process.

 Of course, there can be many other issues in a divorce proceeding to consider.
 As your attorneys, our first priority would be to identify the issues in your case and to inform you about all of your available options.
 By knowing what the available options are, you can make well-informed decisions on what you feel is in the best interest for you and your family.

-Contact one of our Aurora family law attorneys today or call us for a free phone consultation at:
+Contact one of our Aurora family law attorneys today or call us to schedule a consultation at:

 The Law Offices of David Lee is available in Kane, Kendall, Dupage, and Dekalb Counties.